CINECA-project/wp4-federated-joint-cohort-analysis/4.2-federated-framework/README.md

 1. Genotype data including both sequence and chip data, phenotype data (demographics, disease status, medication...)
 1. Data are ingested manually to computing clusters using sftp and globus online.
 1. Data are local to the workflows to authenticated users and.
 No external access interface available for data access.

+#### European Genome-phenome Archive (EMBL-EBI)

+1. Human sequencing data, either exome or whole genome from multiple cohorts
+1. Whole genome sequencing aligned to a reference genome.
+Exome sequencing aligned to a reference genome
+1. htsget for streaming, AAI to gain real-time access
+1. This depends on the access protocol of the sources.
+I imagine that the initial application for access will happen off-line.
+The workflow would use the provisions in htsget to authenticate and obtain a token for real-time access.